shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-sync-with-dv360-faq.md

 dimension, thereby guaranteeing that we'll have at least one eligible creative to serve the requested ad size.
-If the allowed sizes for a PG deal changes, the publisher can go in and update the allowed creative sizes in the PG deal and Xandr will automatically upload those updates to DV360 systems.
+If the allowed sizes for a PG deal changes, the publisher can go in and update the allowed creative sizes in the PG deal and Microsoft Advertising will automatically upload those updates to DV360 systems.